nlef/moonraker-telegram-bot/README.md

     fourcc = "x264"
       # One can set opencv VideoWriter fourcc codec. default is 'x264'.
       # For weak devices it's good to use 'mp4v' for performance reasons (videos may not be playeble on Apple devices).
+    threads = 2
+      # Default is cpu_count/2. this param will limit threads count for video processing
 }
 ```